danielthegray/vaultfile/README.md

 ## Usage

+To see a help message, you can invoke:

+    ./vaultfile --help

+for the basic binary, as well as for any of the subcommands:

+    ./vaultfile generate-key --help
+    ./vaultfile read-secret --help

+In any case, the usage cases are detailed below:

 ### Generate a new keypair
 To generate a new private/public keypair (necessary when running `vaultfile` for the first time), the `generate-key` subcommand should be issued.
 The following usages are possible: